4paradigm/OpenMLDB/docs/en/cli.md

 ### showtable

-showtable can view all tables or specify a table
+View all tables or specify a table

 Command format: showtable \[table\_name\]